EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

      \[ "Signature1", << ID_CRED_I >>, << TH_3, CRED_I >>, h'' \]

    If method equals 2 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_I, IV_I, and the parameters below.
-The public key must be a static Diffie-Hellman key.
+The public key MUST be a static Diffie-Hellman key.

    *  PRK_I = HKDF-Extract( PRK_3, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I